prismv/DB48X-on-DM42/help/db50x.md

 * `positive` or `natural` checks that the input is a positive numerical value.

-In the more general case, the validation program is a program that returns a truth value.
-The input is only accepted after the program returns a true value.
+In the more general case, the validation program is a program that drops a value on the stack if successful.
+The input is only accepted after the program pushes a single value on the stack.